caragraduate/TRUHiC/README.md

 ## Getting started
-Codes for the main analysis and visualization are provided under the <code><b>code</b></code> folder in IPython notebook files with instructions included in the markdown and heading text.
-All required input files can be found in the <code><b>data</b></code> folder.
-The <code><b>preprocess_data</b></code> folder contains the intermediate generated data during analyses.
+Codes for the main experimental analysis are provided under the <code><b>XXX</b></code> folder with instructions included in the markdown and heading text.
+All required input files can be found in the <code><b>XXX</b></code> folder.

-XXX
-To get started, XXXX users can download the notebook scripts and run them on their local machines or Google Colab.
-To run this on the HPC, after connecting to the user's HPC account, open the Jupyter Notebook in the browser to upload the IPython notebook (.ipynb) file and install the libraries as suggested in the Getting Started section.
+To get started, XXXX users can download the scripts and run them on their local machines.
+To run this on the HPC, after connecting to the user's HPC account, install the libraries as suggested in the Getting Started section.
 The user can run the same code on their HPC server.
-Remember to download the <code>data</code> folder as well and put the <code>code</code> and <code>data</code> folders in the same directory.
-XXXX
 XXX

 ### Installation
 TRUHiC can be downloaded by